coding-for-reproducible-research/CfRR_Courses/_build/html/_sources/individual_modules/introduction_to_version_control/making_repos.md

 download all the repository's contents into it.

-> #### GitHub authentication
+#### GitHub authentication
->
-> If the remote repository is private, you may be prompted to enter your
-> GitHub username and a password.
-Use your Personal Access Token
-> for the password, not your GitHub account password.
+If the remote repository is private, you may be prompted to enter yourGitHub username and a password.
+Use your Personal Access Token for the password, not your GitHub account password.

 If you instead want to put the contents of the repository into a specific folder, then use the form